LisbonLisboaPortugal.com

 Metro onward travel from the airport

-Insight: Contactless payment is only available on the metro.
-We still recommend getting a zapping ticket for use on the buses and trams, and the metro fare is cheaper with zapping than contactless.
+Insight: Contactless payment is only available on the metro (it is not available on buses or trams).
+I still recommend getting a Zapping ticket for use on the buses and trams, and the metro fare is cheaper with Zapping than contactless.

-All metro tickets are purchased from a ticket machine, and they have instructions in all major Europe languages.
+All metro tickets are purchased from a ticket machine, and they have instructions in all major European languages.

-The airport is the first station on the red metro line, while the popular tourist areas of Alfama, Baixa and Chiado are close to the green or blue lines (and the Baixa-Chiado, Rossio, Restauradores, Martim Moniz or Santa Apolónia metro stations).
+The airport is the first station on the red metro line, while the popular tourist areas of Alfama, Baixa and Chiado are on the green or blue lines.
 This means that most visitors will have to make a connection at Alameda (for the green line) or São Sebastião (for the blue line).
-These connections are not difficult; there is clear signage and many escalators or elevators.
+These connections are not difficult; there is clear signage and escalators or elevators.

 Note: The single metro fare covers the entire journey, even if it involves travelling on two metro lines.